 Fort Abraham Lincoln State Park

-Heading south along Hwy-1806 from Mandan along the west bank of the Missouri River, the first place you’ll reach is sprawling Fort Abraham Lincoln State Park (701/667-6340, daily, $5 per car), which was originally established as Fort McKeen in advance of the Northern Pacific Railroad expansion.
+Heading south along Hwy-1806 from Mandan along the west bank of the Missouri River, the first place you’ll reach is sprawling Fort Abraham Lincoln State Park (701/667-6340, daily, $7 per car), which was originally established as Fort McKeen prior to the Northern Pacific Railroad expansion.
 It eventually fell into the hands of the U.S. Army, which in 1872 changed the fort’s name to the present one.
 Soon afterward, General Custer arrived to take over the reins of command, and in 1876 the fort was placed squarely on the map and in the national press as the departure point for the doomed general and his 262 men, who met their demise at Little Big Horn.
 Abandoned in 1891, the fort was dismantled by settlers who salvaged the wood and bricks to build their own homes, and most everything here today is a reconstruction.